-Project management, quality assurance and monitoring and evaluation strategy
+Project management, quality assurance and monitoring and evaluation strategy proposed to measure progress should be relevant, realistic and measurable.

 Describe the measures planned to ensure that the project implementation is of high quality and completed in time.
 Describe the methods to ensure good quality, monitoring, planning and control.